-Instead of leaving non-Italian and non-Slovenian customers alone dealing with electronic invoicing, we came up with the idea of including in our module a plugin that provides all data you need to integrate WHMCS with any electronicing invoicing platform.
+Instead of leaving you with no option other than creating your own implementation from scratch, we came up with the idea of including in our module a plugin that provides you with all information you need to integrate any e-invoce platform.

 We understand that the idea of completing the integration on your own is daunting.
 Not to mention you still need to hire a developer but you just need to take care of the final step.
-From our experience a big part of the job is:preparing, validating and retrieving data from WHMCS.
+Allow us to explain you what we mean.

 When it comes to integrating e-invoice platforms, the most challenging part is collecting information from WHMCS.
 We are not simply referring to things like customers' details and VAT numbers.

 There are other things that require WHMCS to understand billing concepts that it is not aware of.
 For example intra/extra EU, the correct use of credit, MOSS, VIES, the difference between invoice, proforma and credit note and so on.

 That's where Billing Extension combined with this plugin comes to help.
 It gives you everything you need to get billing data out of WHMCS and feed your accounting software or e-invoice system.

 With this solution you don't need to hire a WHMCS developer.
 They are as rare as hen's teeth nowadays.
 All you need is a "general purpose" developer capable of using this information to get the result you expect.

 Be it generating XML or CSV files (electronic invoices) and transmit them via FTP or HTTP to Revenue Agency, accounting software or an intermediary platform.

 As you see, Billing Extension already gives you everything you need.
 You just need to complete the final step.
 In the following chapters we are going to explain you how to use this feature.

 Begin by visiting Addons > Billing Extension > Settings and click "plus" icon to activate WebService.